 MRI available 7 days week

-Our Oncology service concentrates on the care of patients diagnosed with cancer.
+Our Oncology team concentrates on the care of patients diagnosed with cancer.
 A focus is placed on education to help owners understand their pet’s condition in order to make the most informed decision possible regarding treatment.
 Advanced cancer therapies are used to treat patients, and recommendations may include surgery, chemotherapy, or radiation therapy.
 Treatment plans also consider all aspects of the pet’s health including pain relief, nutrition, and complementary therapies.
 By aggressively managing patient discomfort and any possible side effects, we anticipate that many pets will enjoy a higher quality of life than they did prior to diagnosis.

-Our Oncology Specialist:
+Our Oncology Specialists:

 Animals suffer from eye problems that are similar to those which affect humans.
 These problems include cataracts, glaucoma, dry eye, corneal ulceration, tumors of the eye, eyelid defects, inflammation of the eye and surrounding tissues, retinal degeneration, and many others.
 Owners may notice a loss of vision, a change in appearance of the eye, discharge, pain, or a combination of these symptoms.
 Most cases seen by a veterinary ophthalmologist are referred by a general practice veterinarian.
 This individual is in the best position to provide an initial examination and determine if referral to a specialist is indicated.